snowplow-incubator/snowplow-events-manifest/README.md

 ## Copyright and license

-Copyright 2012-2018 Snowplow Analytics Ltd.
+Copyright (c) 2018 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.